Russia faces global outrage over bodies in Ukraine's streets

 Caption

-The lifeless body of a man lies on a dirt path in Bucha, Ukraine, Monday, April 4, 2022.
-Russia faced a fresh wave of condemnation on Monday after evidence emerged of what appeared to be deliberate killings of civilians in Ukraine.
-Some Western leaders called for further sanctions in response, even as Moscow continued to press its offensive in the country's east.
-(AP Photo/Vadim Ghirda)
+The charred body of a man along with five other people, lie on the ground in Bucha, on the outskirts of Kyiv, Ukraine, Monday, April 4, 2022.
+Russia is facing a fresh wave of condemnation after evidence emerged of what appeared to be deliberate killings of civilians in Ukraine.
+(AP Photo/Rodrigo Abd)

 Caption

-The lifeless body of a man lies on a dirt path in Bucha, Ukraine, Monday, April 4, 2022.
-Russia faced a fresh wave of condemnation on Monday after evidence emerged of what appeared to be deliberate killings of civilians in Ukraine.
-Some Western leaders called for further sanctions in response, even as Moscow continued to press its offensive in the country's east.
-(AP Photo/Vadim Ghirda)
+The charred body of a man along with five other people, lie on the ground in Bucha, on the outskirts of Kyiv, Ukraine, Monday, April 4, 2022.
+Russia is facing a fresh wave of condemnation after evidence emerged of what appeared to be deliberate killings of civilians in Ukraine.
+(AP Photo/Rodrigo Abd)

+A Ukrainian serviceman walks past an Antonov An-225 aircraft destroyed during fighting between Russian and Ukrainian forces, at the Antonov airport in Hostomel, outskirts of Kyiv, Ukraine, Monday, April 4, 2022.
+(AP Photo/Felipe Dana)

 Caption